DENON AVR-X4500H Review: Denon hits a home run

 In the aftermath of the orc battle, flies buzz around carcasses, their travels realistically pirouetting above and behind the listening position, with perfect spatial positioning.
 This is immersive audio done spectacularly well.
 Similarly, the library sequence (Chapter 3) recreates swirling wind and magical gurgles that echo around its cylindrical walls, hinting of things unseen in the shadows.
 Emphasising Warcraft’s epic sweep, the Atmos (height) channel is often used to carry Ramin Djawadi’s stirring score, delivered here with authority and grace.

 This receiver sits between the seven-channel AVR- X3500H and the 11-channel AVR-X6500H, and has been tuned by Denon Sound Manager Yuuki Takahashi.
-In charge of the brand’s own band of amplification orcs, his previous projects have included the AVP-A1HD, AVC-A1HD, AVC-X8500H, AVR-X7200WA and AVR-X6400H.
+In charge of the brand’s own band of amplification orcs, his previous projects have included the AVC-A1HD, AVC-X8500H, AVR-X7200WA and AVR-X6400H.

 It replaces last year’s AVR-X4400H, and introduces a number of component changes and upgrades.
 In particular, Takahashi and his team have reportedly refined the analogue and digital power supplies, and upgraded the HEOS network module to provide a better performance.